maltesie/ddpg-reinforcement-learning/README.md

 * use_model = True, ENV_NAME = 'Cartpole-v1', M = GP, nb_ep_eval = 10
 * use_model = True, ENV_NAME = 'Cartpole-v1', M = NN, nb_ep_eval = 5
 * use_model = True, ENV_NAME = 'Cartpole-v1', M = NN, nb_ep_eval = 10

+## REINFORCE

+The code is located in the `pg` folder.

+### Requirements

+Python 3:
+* tensorflow
+* numpy
+* matplotlib
+* gym

+### Usage

+For a demo, run `launch_cartpole.py demo`.

+To evaluate a parameter set, define it in the launch file at `param = { ... }` and run `launch_cartpole.py evaluate`.
+This will create a file called `eval-scores` following the parameters ending with `.txt` containing the (hopefully increasing) rewards of one training run per line in a list.
+You can plot these files with `plot_eval.py <files> 100` assuming you did not change the batch size.

+To evaluate the model, you first need to create a train/test set of cartpole trajectories with `gen_trajectories.py [samples_per_dimension [filename]]`.
+`samples_per_dimension` defines the number of equally sized divisions in which the interval of each dimension is split into and defaults to 4, resulting in 256 trajectories.
+`filename` defaults to `cartpole-trajectories.txt`.
+Then run `train_model.py [filename]` to train the model with different parameter sets and plot the evaluation on the test set.
+You can change the parameter sets in the file as you wish.